-According to a filing with the Securities and Exchange Commission (SEC), mining company Stronghold Digital is eyeing an initial public offering (IPO) worth between $94 million and $104 million.
+According to a filing with the Securities and Exchange Commission (SEC), Bitcoin mining company Stronghold Digital is eyeing an initial public offering (IPO) worth between $94 million and $104 million.

 Per the filing document, Stronghold is offering 5,882,352 shares of Class A common stock listed on the Nasdaq under the “SDIG” ticker, with an initial public offering price between $16.00 and $18.00 per share.